a3-Unibo/a3_Co.De.S_2021-22/README.md

 # a3_Co.De.S_202122

-epository of examples and material for a3 course 2021-22.
+Repository of examples and support material for a3 course 2021-22.
 This repo will be filled in time with examples and files.